 For lightmapping, I used my prior work with @react-three/lightmap.
 The ability to compute the lightmap directly in-browser proved to be a huge productivity boost.
 The computed radiosity does not have a very high fidelity, but it reminded me of the soft “wax-like” light bounce from 2001’s Max Payne which was an effect I wanted to hold on to.

-Lightmap pixelation and “striation” was helped by increasing the probe render target size.
-Even when keeping lightmap UV2 texels at low resolution (e.g. 0.5m or 1m effective “physical size” per texel) the lighting worked well as a visual cue towards “realism”, while the bake time ran under only 1 second for a small level.
+Lightmap pixelation and “striation” was improved by increasing the probe render target size.
+Even when keeping lightmap UV2 texels at low resolution (e.g. 0.5m or 1m effective “physical size” per texel) the lighting worked well as a visual cue towards “realism”, while the bake time was very fast – under 1 second for a small level.

 Interactivity and Animation